Emphatic and Documentary Photojournalism

 I would then sit in the back and ask for God’s forgiveness for breaking the church’s rules in advance.
 While asking for His forgiveness, I will also observe where the sunlight is and where it’s going to be during the ceremony.
 The ambient lighting and the church rules will guide me where to be during the ceremony.

-And then your limousine arrives.
+And then you and your entourage arrives.

 If you are not dressed, I will ask you or your maid of honor if you want me to capture you getting ready.
 If you decline, then I will sit in the back of the church again to ask for His forgiveness yet again.